Calvinjmin/wyaFile/README.md

 I am actively working on:

-* **Keyword-Driven Input:** Refactoring the CLI to focus on directly taking a keyword for search, providing a more intuitive user experience.
+* **Keyword-Driven Input:** Refactoring the CLI to focus on directly taking a keyword for search
 * **Enhanced Interface:** Exploring improvements to the command-line interface for better usability and feedback.

 ## License